The Relationship Between Disability And Addiction

-According to the Centers for Disease Control and Prevention, 16.1% of adults have difficulties physically functioning, while 39.5 million adults struggle with physical disabilities.
-Individuals with disabilities often develop substance abuse disorders to offset emotional and mental disorders, anxiety, low moods, and physical pain accompanying physical disabilities.
-In the United States, 54 million people experience some form of a disability, of which roughly 9% (a total of 4.7 million adults) have both a substance abuse disorder and a co-existing disability.
+According to the Centers for Disease Control and Prevention, 16.1% of adults have difficulties physically functioning while 39.5 million adults struggle with physical disabilities.
+Individuals with disabilities often develop SUDs to offset emotional and mental disorders, anxiety, low moods, and physical pain accompanying physical disabilities.
+In the United States, 54 million people experience some form of disability.
+Of that number, roughly 9% (a total of 4.7 million adults) have both an SUD and a co-existing disability.

-Those suffering with intellectual disabilities in particular suffer from staggering rates of addiciton.
-7%-26% of individuals with intellectual disabilities have addiction-related issues, depending on the exact condition.
+Those afflicted with intellectual disabilities in particular suffer from staggering rates of addiction.
+Anywhere from 7% to 26% of individuals with intellectual disabilities have addiction-related issues, depending on the exact condition.
 These rates are heavily influenced by the effects of some mental conditions combined with the frustrations of dealing with them and the need to cope.

 Patients with disabilities often use prescription medications to battle painful conditions, many of which have high potential for addiction.
-Prescription opioids in particular are effective pain relievers, yet are highly addictive and can easily be abused.
-People with disabilities are more likely to abuse opioids, but less likely to get the treatment they deserve.
+Prescription Opioids in particular are effective Painkillers, yet are highly addictive and can easily be abused.
+People with disabilities are more likely to abuse Opioids but less likely to receive treatment.
 Opioids are so highly addictive that even individuals that closely follow short-term prescriptions can quickly get hooked, a risk that only goes up the longer the prescription is for.